 (9) Once the compaction process is completed, the technician will remove the mold containing the compacted specimen from the compactor.
 The specimen is then extruded from the mold using a suitable extruder.
-This is per AASHTO T 312.

 A 5 to 15 minute cooling period may be necessary to facilitate removal from the mold without undue distortion.
 This is especially true with 30 or 50 gyration mixtures.